tinaxfwu/Projects-Sharing/CS149-Parallel-Computing-assignments/asst4/README.md

 ### Implement Flash Attention
 Your job is to break softmax into blocks so it can be fused with your blocked matrix multiply.
 Therefore, for each block, you will multiply $Q$ (BLOCKROWSIZE x d) with $K^{t}$ (d x BLOCKCOLUMNSIZE) to get $QK^t$ (BLOCKROWSIZE x BLOCKCOLUMNSIZE).
-Then, you will calculate $softmax(QK^t)$ (BLOCKROWSIZE x 1) and multiply this with $V$ (BLOCKCOLUMNSIZE x d) to get $O$ (BLOCKROWSIZE x d).
+Then, you will calculate $\texttt{softmax}(QK^t)$ (BLOCKROWSIZE x BLOCKCOLUMNSIZE) and multiply this with $V$ (BLOCKCOLUMNSIZE x d) to get $O$ (BLOCKROWSIZE x d).
 Remember, this is an accumulative process just like blocked matrix multiply!

 By doing this we can significantly decrease the memory footprint.
 Rather than having a memory footprint of $O(N^{2})$, we will be able to reduce this to a linear scaling footprint of $O(N)$.

 ### Flash Attention Pseudocode

 The flash attention algorithm shown below, imports blocks of the matrices $Q$, $K$, and $V$ into smaller physical tiles.
 It then computes a local softmax in each tile, and then writes this result tile back to the full output matrix $O$.
 For $Q$, for example, each tile's size is (Br x d), and the tile size for $K$ is (Bc x d).
 Calculating $Br$ and $Bc$, as shown in the pseudocode below, requires knowing the size $M$ of your SRAM/cache, which in this case is $M=131072$ floats.
-However, this number for $M$ is a suggestion - you are free to set $Br$ and $Bc$ to whatever values you find give you best performance.
+For the purposes of this programming assignment, your program should be able to handle any $Br/Bc$ we give it.

 <p align="center">
   <img src="https://github.com/stanford-cs149/cs149gpt/blob/main/assets/FlashAttentionPseudo.png" width=65% height=65%>